-5.10 In accordance with the agreed policy, project and programme applications for funding usually originate from three sources:

-- SCR Executive Team the SCR Executive Team may identify a need for a project or Programme that either meets the strategic priorities and objectives of the SEP or which will respond to a market failure or economic shock.
+- 5.6 In accordance with the agreed policy, project and programme applications for funding usually originate from three sources: - SCR Executive Team the SCR Executive Team may identify a need for a project or Programme that either meets the strategic priorities and objectives of the SEP or which will respond to a market failure or economic shock.
 These details may be held within an agreed Commissioning Framework or Delivery Plan. - A Thematic Board the Thematic Boards will proactively identify potential projects which satisfy the strategic objectives of the SEP and thematic Delivery Plan.
 These are subject to funding being available. - Via a targeted Open Call for Project Applications open calls inviting applicants to bid for funding or propose a project are published on the SCR website.
 Calls have a specific focus, such as delivering an investment priority or targets in the SEP.
-Project applicants will then submit a response or bid. - 5.11 Commissioning for non-statutory AEB delivery will begin in Autumn 2020, following the publication of the SCR Employment and Skills Plan on the SCR website.
-The plan will set out the ambition to provide South Yorkshire residents with high quality learning and to deliver the skills that employers need to drive economic growth.
-Training providers will be required to submit a Delivery Plan which will be appraised.
-Following a moderation process, senior officials will make final recommendations for approval. - 5.12 The procurement process for non-statutory AEB delivery will follow established rules and best practice for procurement including HM Treasury Green Book and AEB funding guidance and will seek best value for money.
+Project applicants will then submit a response or bid.